What is Naturopathic Medicine ?

 What is a Naturopath

-• The Triad of Health, which describes the connection and interaction between the structural, biochemical and mental/emotional components of all living beings.
-Dysfunction in one area invariably leads to disruption elsewhere and
+- The Triad of Health: There is a connection and interaction between the structural, biochemical, and mental/emotional components of all living beings.
+Dysfunction in one area invariably leads to disruption elsewhere.

-• The individual requires suitable foods for nourishment, clean water, fresh air and sunlight, as well as appropriate exercise, rest and relaxation and
+- The individual requires suitable foods for nourishment, clean water, fresh air and sunlight, as well as appropriate exercise, rest and relaxation.

 What does Naturopathic treatment involve ?